Expert Council on University Governance

 On 23 January 2025 the Australian Government announced the Expert Council on University Governance (the Council).

 The Council has been formed to provide expert and technical governance advice to Education Ministers around the improvement of University Governance in Australia.
+The Expert Council was agreed by the Education Ministers Meeting in response to recommendations in the Australian Universities Accord.

 The Council will develop Principles and Recommendations for University Governance, focusing on the identified 10 priority areas and the recommendations from the Universities Accord.
 The Council will submit a draft University Governance Principles and Recommendations to the Education Ministers.